 I plan to walk my students through these steps on the first day of school and see how they do.
 I plan to show them all the steps first so they can think before they make their self selected choices.

 Once we master this, I know we will be better prepared for doing something similar with ELA and math groups.
-And YES… I have a plan for that as well I will be sharing soon.
+And YES… I have a plan for that as well.
+You can read all about that plan here.